Actor Depp denies slapping ex-wife in row over 'Wino forever' tattoo

 "That's not the case, that's untrue.
 It didn't happen," Depp said.
 "I don't recall any argument about any of my tattoos."

-Depp is suing The Sun's publisher, News Group Newspapers, and its executive editor, Dan Wootton, over an article he wrote in which he labelled the actor a "wife beater", based on allegations from actress Heard.
+Wass also said he had struck Heard, 34, when he tried to remove a painting from her bedroom given to her by her former partner Tasya Van Ree and tried to set it alight, one of 14 episodes of violence of which he is accused in the case.

+"I did not hit Miss Heard and furthermore I have never hit Miss Heard," Depp said.

-The paper says its account is true and that Heard, 34, says Depp punched, slapped and kicked her during violent rages, brought on by anger and jealousy and fuelled by alcohol and drugs, which put her in fear for her life.
+Lawyers for the Sun's publisher, News Group Newspapers, argue the paper's account is true and that Heard was punched, slapped and kicked her during violent rages, brought on by anger and jealousy and fuelled by alcohol and drugs.

+Wass read to the court an email which she said Heard had composed in 2013 but never sent in which she said he had hurt her physically and emotionally and that she did not know if she was dealing with him or "the monster".

+"It's like Dr Jekyll and Mr Hyde," the email said, adding how friends and assistants had to deal with the actor, passed out in his own vomit and having soiled himself with no recollection later of his actions.

 In evidence and in his witness statement to the court on Tuesday, Depp, 57, accused Heard, who is also attending the trial, of lying, saying she had attacked him, severing his finger off during one encounter.